ETS-Android2/XMLConverter/README.md

 This application is maintianed by Ahmed Makkaoui who is the developer of this application.

+Check the image below to see how the app looks.

 <img width="315" alt="Screen Shot 2022-02-10 at 5 33 44 PM" src="https://user-images.githubusercontent.com/98576463/153508124-c312f34f-8650-4458-a995-ba32dcfad436.png">